-    It was that smile which made him remember in an instant whom he was talking to.
+It was that smile that made him remember.
 This is Sara.
 Sara who is in love with my boyfriend.
-I´m with the man she´s been chasing for years.
-Right now we´re thinking about the same man.
+I'm with the man she's been chasing for years.
+We're in love with the same man.
 Greg gulped and kept still.

-Sara - thank God - was lost in her own thoughts and didn´t urge him to reveal more.
+Sara looked lost in her own thoughts and didn't urge him to reveal more.

-Luckily, because seconds later, Grissom looked in.
+Luckily, because seconds later, Gil peeked in.
 "Sara, can I talk to you."

 Her face lit up like a Christmas tree and eagerly she followed him outside.

-Greg stayed back and wriggled yet deeper into the comforting chair.
-He sighed once more.
+Greg wriggled yet deeper into the comforting chair.
+He sighed.
 Shit.
 Why do I take everything to heart?

 "Are you gay?"
-Dennis´ question dropped in like a bomb.
+Dennis' question dropped like a bomb.